Feldenkrais Method

 How the Feldenkrais Method Enhances Movement

-The Feldenkrais Method aims to make movement more enjoyable and less strenuous.
+The this method aims to make movement more enjoyable and less strenuous.

 Improvement in flexibility